Codecademy/docs/content/css/concepts/typography/terms/font/font.md

 ---
 Title: "font"
-Description: "Shorthand property that sets different properties for an elements font in a single declaration."
+Description: "Shorthand property that sets different properties for an element's font in a single declaration."
 Subjects:
   - "Web Development"
   - "Web Design"